Bischoppe History, Family Crest & Coats of Arms

 Bischoppe Spelling Variations

-hundred years did much to standardize the English language.
+The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
-Bischoppe has been spelled many different ways, including Bishop, Bisshop, Bisshope, Bishope, Bishoppe and many more.
+Bischoppe has been spelled many different ways, including Bishop, Bisshop, Bisshope, Bishope, Bishoppe, Bischoppe and many more.

 Early Notables of the Bischoppe family (pre 1700)

 Notables of the family at this time include William Bishop (1554-1624), Bishop of Chalcedon, the son of John Bishop, who died in 1601 at the age of ninety-two; he was born of a 'genteel family' at Brailes in Warwickshire in or about 1554.